-- Para 58(i) of Guidance Note-21 'Accounting by schools' issued by the Institute of Chartered Accountants of India (ICAI) states "A school should charge depreciation according to written down value method at rates recommended in appendix 1 to the Guidance note".
-During personal hearing the school explained that the books of accounts are maintained in accordance with the Income Tax Act 1961 and the rates of depreciation prescribed there under are used.
-Therefore, the school is directed to make necessary adjustments and ensure that depreciation is charged on fixed assets at the rate prescribing in Appendix 1 to Guidance Note-21.
-The above being a procedural finding, no financial impact is warranted for deriving fund position of the school. - Clause 22 of Order No. F.DE /15(56)/ Act/2009/778 dated 11.02.2009 states "Earmarked levies will be calculated and collected on 'no-profit no loss' basis and spent only for the purpose for which they are being charged."
-Clause 6 of Order No. DE 15/ Act/ Duggal.Com /203 /99 /23033-23980 dated 15.12.1999 state that "Earmarked levies shall be charged from the user student only."
+1. Para 58(i) of Guidance Note-21 'Accounting by schools' issued by the Institute of Chartered Accountants of India (ICAI) states "A school should charge depreciation according to written down value method at rates recommended in appendix 1 to the Guidance note".
+In Directorate's Order No. F.DE 15(911)/PSB/2022/6586-6590 dated 23.08.2022 issued to the school post evaluation of fee increase proposal for FY 2022-23, the school explained that the books of accounts are maintained in accordance with the Income Tax Act 1961 and the rates of depreciation prescribed there under are used.
+Therefore, the school was directed to make necessary adjustments and ensure that depreciation is charged on fixed assets at the rate prescribing in Appendix 1 to Guidance Note-21.

+On review of submitted financial statements for the FY 2020-21 to FY 2022-23, the school has not attached any Fixed assets schedule or depreciation chart along with financial statements.
+Thus, the compliance cannot be verified from the financial statements.
+Therefore, the school is again directed to make necessary adjustments and ensure that depreciation is charged on fixed assets at the rate prescribing in Appendix 1 to Guidance Note-21.
+The above being a procedural finding, no financial impact is warranted for deriving fund position of the school.

+2. Clause 22 of Order No. F.DE /15(56)/ Act/2009/778 dated 11.02.2009 states "Earmarked levies will be calculated and collected on 'no-profit no loss' basis and spent only for the purpose for which they are being charged" Clause 6 of Order No. DE 15/ Act/ Duggal.Com /203 /99 /23033-23980 dated 15.12.1999 state that "Earmarked levies shall be charged from the user student only."

 Rule 176 of DSER, 9173 states "Income derived from collections for specific purposes shall be spent only for such purpose."
-Further, sub-rule 3 of Rule 177 of DSER, 1973 states "Funds collected for specific purposes, like sports, co-curricular activities, subscriptions for excursions or subscriptions for magazines, and annual charges, by whatever name called, shall be spent solely for the exclusive benefit of the students of the concerned school and shall not be included in the savings referred to in sub-rule (2)."
-Further, Subrule 4 of the said rule states "The collections referred to in sub-rule (3) shall be administered in the same manner as the monies standing to the credit of the Pupils Fund as administered."
+Further, sub-rule 3 of Rule 177 of DSER, 1973 states "Funds collected for specific purposes, like sports, co-curricular activities, subscriptions for excursions or subscriptions for magazines, and annual charges, by whatever name called, shall be spent solely for the exclusive benefit of the students of the concerned school and shall not be included in the savings referred to in sub-rule (2).
+"Further, Sub rule 4 of the said rule states "The collections referred to in sub-rule (3) shall be administered in the same manner as the monies standing to the credit of the Pupils Fund as administered."